hellenbr/iSamoa/README.md

 ## Prerequisites

-The following prerequisites are necessary in order to install and run sam(oa)²:
+The following prerequisites are necessary in order to install and run sam(oa)² with normal MPI:
 * [git](http://git-scm.com/)
 * [scons](http://www.scons.org/)
 * gfortran 4.7 or higher OR Intel Fortran Compiler 13.0 or higher
 * (Optional) [ASAGI](https://github.com/tum-i5/ASAGI) v0.5.0 or higher for external geodata
 * (Optional) Netcdf data files for ASAGI: For porous media flow, download the SPE10 data files from [SPE10](http://www.spe.org/web/csp/datasets/set02.htm#download).
 A script is included in the data directory that converts them to netcdf files.
 For the tsunami scenario the netcdf files can be generated from our [Tsunami repository](https://github.com/TUM-I5/tsunami)

+The following prerequisites are necessary in order to install and run sam(oa)² in malleable mode:
+* iRM
+* iMPI

 ## Installation